Satisfactory Academic Progress

 - Full-time Commitment: Graduate study at Princeton, at both the doctoral and master’s levels, requires full-time commitment to study and research on the part of students.
 The Graduate School’s financial aid structure is one, but only one, indication of that requirement: full-time, 12-month support for full-time academic effort.
 Our commitment to clearly stated degree program lengths (e.g., a five-year Ph.D. program in most departments) and timely completion of graduate degrees is another.
 (Note: Certain final, professional master's degree programs do allow for part-time study for qualified students from industry.
 These programs generally do not provide financial aid to their students.)

 - Presence: Students must be visibly present in the department and on campus, unless in absentia or on an approved leave of absence.
-As importantly, students must be intellectually present, that is, noticeably engaged in the normal work of their degree program—course-taking, paper-writing, research, teaching, attending colloquia, etc.
+As importantly, students must be intellectually present, that is, noticeably engaged in the normal work of their degree program—course work, research, teaching, preparation of publications, attendance at colloquia, etc.

 - Production: Students must be producing work of good quality, at the appropriate and expected stages of their degree program, and showing the products of their study and research to the faculty for evaluation.
 Milestones and other program requirements must be completed within stated timeframes.